140.656.01 Multilevel Statistical Models in Public Health

 - Methods of Assessment:

-Student evaluation based on a lab materials (short multiple choice quiz plus graphics/model specification/fit), two homework assignments (three short answer questions, a short abstract and peer assessment) and a final exam which is also an analysis of a multilevel data set, presentation of the results, and a written scientific report of the analysis methods and results.
+Student evaluation based on a lab materials (short multiple choice quiz plus graphics/model specification/fit), two homework assignments (three short answer questions and a short abstract/report) and a final exam which is also an analysis of a multilevel data set, presentation of the results, and a written scientific report of the analysis methods and results.

 - Instructor Consent: